-- MUSC 646 (Introduction to Musicology, usually taken in the first semester) - At least one course in Ethnomusicology - Twelve credits of MUSC 899 (Doctoral Dissertation Preparation)
+- MUSC 646 (Introduction to Musicology, usually taken in the first semester) - MUSC 677 (Current Theory and Method in Ethnomusicology, usually taken in the first semester) - Twelve credits of MUSC 899 (Doctoral Dissertation Preparation)

 With the approval of the advisor, the student may take alternative courses if equivalent courses were taken at another institution.
 The student's advisor may also approve as credit towards the degree one or more courses outside the discipline of musicology or music if such courses are deemed relevant to the successful completion of the student's dissertation project.